 To be a student at Carmel School means to be a vibrant, enthusiastic and inquiring learner, unafraid to be courageous, and dedicated to self-development.
 It means to be:

 - someone unique, a person with a hidden talent that's just waiting to flourish

 - an individual respectful of tradition, of history, someone with an open and inquisitive mind, an explorer of cultural difference, someone with a desire to see the world

 - a student cared for by committed and passionate teachers, in a school environment designed for 21st-century learning.

 School life at Carmel is always a lively mix of academics, school events and trips, guest speakers, sports and co-curricular activities, as well as Judaic tradition and religious observance.
 Carmel frequently has the privilege of hosting renowned international speakers and performers, giving our students exposure to enriching and unique perspectives from all around the world.
-(To gain a glimpse into just how much there is going on in a single week at Carmel School Association, read the latest edition of our school newsletters, the Carmel Elementary School Link and the Elsa High School Weekly Daf.)

-Importantly, though, so much of what happens at Carmel remains student-led and run.
+Importantly, so much of what happens at Carmel remains student-led and run.
 Elsa High School has an active and committed Student Council who assist in organising a variety of exciting events throughout the year, and our House Captains and Vice Captains — for the three Houses, Jerusalem, Haifa and Tel-Aviv — help to ensure a healthy competitive spirit runs throughout the school, and especially so during Inter-House sports and academic events, and the annual Sports Days.

 Below you can watch some videos that give you a sense of what it's like to be a student at Carmel School Association.